NadiaNova/To-identify-early-stage-Chronic-Kidney-Disease-using-Machine-Learning/README.md

 # To-identify-early-stage-Chronic-Kidney-Disease-using-Machine-Learning
-- To identify early-stage Chronic Kidney Disease using Machine Learning

 Chronic kidney disease (CKD) is a common, potentially fatal illness that has a significant effect on general health.
 For successful intervention and therapy, patients with early-stage CKD must be promptly identified.
 Using a publicly available CKD dataset, this study uses machine learning techniques to categorize people as having early-stage CKD or not.